Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Graph-Based Decomposition

 Each subsequent subproblem $w \in W_s, s \in \{2, ..., S-1 \}$ with $\mc(w) \ne \emptyset$, has the form

 where $p_w$ is the index of the parent subproblem of $w$ (i.e., $w \in \mc(p_w)$), $\bar{x}_{p_w}$ is a feasible solution of \eqref{eq:NBD_subroot}, and where $\overline{\phi}_w$ is the optimal value of \eqref{eq:NBD_subroot}.
+Note that, unlike \eqref{eq:NBD}, which is written in terms of the parent subproblem, \eqref{eq:NBD_subroot} is written in terms of the child subproblem.
 As with the root problem, the cuts in \eqref{eq:NBD_subroot} could be of the form of aggregated cuts or multi-cuts.
 A feasible solution of the previous stage subproblem, $\bar{x}_{p_w}$, is also passed to \eqref{eq:NBD_subroot}, and the constraints linking the two subproblems, \eqref{eq:NBD_links}, are also enforced in \eqref{eq:NBD_link_constraint1}.
 The final subproblems (i.e., subproblems $w \in W_s, s \in \{2,\ldots,S\},$ with $\mc(w) = \emptyset$) have the form

-where \eqref{eq:NBD_final_sub} has a similar form to \eqref{eq:NBD_subroot} but where there is no cost-to-go variable since there are no children su-problems in future stages. \\
+where \eqref{eq:NBD_final_sub} has a similar form to \eqref{eq:NBD_subroot} but where there is no cost-to-go variable since there are no children subproblems in future stages.
+We also note that at any given stage, not all subproblems of that stage may have children subproblems.

-With the master and subproblems defined, we can now define the upper and lower bounds.
+With the root and subproblems defined, we can now define the upper and lower bounds.
 Assuming relatively complete recourse of the subproblems (this can be ensured by adding slack variables to constraints and penalizing these slacks in the objectives), the upper bound at the $k$th iteration is given by